AceOfNitwits/PS-AnchorAPI/README.md

    `#anchorTopOrg | Get-AnchorOrgMachines`

 - To see the list of available commands, use `Get-Command -Module Anchor-Api`.
 - `Get-Help <command-name>` returns helpful info in some cases.
+(More to come.)
-- Look at Anchor-BackupCheck.ps1 for examples.
+- Look at the Examples folder of this git for examples.

 # Functions